 Telegraph Hill Centre caters to the needs of the diverse population living and working in the surrounding area, regardless of their circumstances:

-- The rental income from the Centre’s hires enables it to sustain itself and form the basis of the Centre’s programme of activities – Here’s the full 2018 summer term programme
+- The rental income from the Centre’s hires enables it to sustain itself and form the basis of the Centre’s programme of activities – Here’s the 2018 Autumn Term timetable of activities

 - Once a year Telegraph Hill Centre hosts Telegraph Hill Festival

 - The Centre also plays host a to a variety of art, community, educational, and performance led events across the year

 - Telegraph Hill Centre is pleased to have The Hill Station café in its undercroft, having been instrumental in the development of Bold Vision and that of Hill Station

 - More than 1500 people a week from all walks of life pass through Telegraph Hill Centre’s doors